MicrosoftDocs/win32/desktop-src/printdocs/xps-document-errors.md

 </tr>
 <tr class="odd">
 <td><span id="XPS_E_INVALID_MARKUP"></span><span id="xps_e_invalid_markup"></span><dl> <dt><strong>XPS_E_INVALID_MARKUP</strong></dt> <dt>0x8052000c</dt> </dl></td>
-<td>The markup being read contains an element or an attribute that does not conform to the [XML Paper Specification](http://go.microsoft.com/?linkid=8435939).<br/>
+<td>The markup being read contains an element or an attribute that does not conform to the <a href="http://go.microsoft.com/?linkid=8435939">XML Paper Specification</a>.<br/>
 <blockquote>
 [!Note]<br />
 To represent floating-point values, the XPS OM uses the <strong>FLOAT</strong> data type instead of <strong>DOUBLE</strong>.
 If an XPS document has an element with floating-point data that does not fit into a <strong>FLOAT</strong> value, this error will be returned when that value is encountered during deserialization.